coingaming/moon/README.md

 # Running .run-auto-importers.sh

 This script imports figma assets and icons.
 You need to set the values in the .env file.
+You also need read access to the assets tool repo https://github.com/coingaming/assets Kindly check if you can clone this repo, if not, ask YulianaYarema @yarema184

 # Preferences to consider when writing code